Saylee-Raut23/Manual_projects/README.md

 Manual Project
 This repository contains documents and Test cases completed during my manual testing training.
-The projects were completed using a combination of manual testing techniques and test management tools.
+The project is completed using a combination of manual testing techniques and test management tools.

 Getting Started